Jeff-Russ/ror-guides/rails-database.md

 	    params.require(:first_name, :last_name).permit(:classroom_id)
 	  end

-This is expecially nice when you need to call it more than once.
+This is especially nice when you need to call it more than once.
 We will probably also need them with the `edit` action so they will be handy.

 Remember that we could still do all of this if we just didn't mass-assign and we added each attribute one at a time but this: